modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/04_Calendars.md

 ## Create/Edit

-The create/edit window for one calendar has a some of options, that could be set.
+The create/edit window for one calendar has some options, that could be set.

 [![](img/calendar-edit.png)](img/calendar-edit.png)

-You could set the calendar name and you could toggle it to inactive.
+You could set the calendar name, and you could toggle it to inactive.
 And you could set the calendar text and background color with a color picker.

 The calendar could be linked with a MODX resource.
 This combo field is only